 Wading and swimming is allowed in the area below and down from the falls.
-If the summer, you'll often see children playing in the water.
+If the summer, you'll often see families playing and swimming in the water below the falls.

 Soco Falls is a bit of a hidden gem and is one of our favorite waterfalls in NC.
 Soco Falls is located off Highway 19 between Maggie Valley and Cherokee, right off the Blue Ridge Parkway.
 One of the things that makes Soco Falls unique is that it's actually two falls in one.

-Linville Falls, in Linville Gorge area of NC, is one of the most popular waterfalls in the NC, and for good reason.
-The falls are actually three separate falls: a twin set of upper falls, followed by a gorge area, and finally a plunge of 45 feet.
-The falls can be accessed by a number of trails, ranging from moderate to strenuous.
-You can download a trail map here.
+Linville Falls, in the Linville Gorge area of NC, is one of the most popular waterfalls in North Carolina, and for good reason.
+The falls are actually three separate falls: a twin set of upper falls, followed by a gorge area, and finally a plunge of 45 feet into the bottom of the gorge.
+The falls can be accessed by two different trails, ranging from moderate to strenuous.

 Linville Falls is part of the National Park Service and includes a Vistors Center, restrooms, and picnic areas.
 The falls are a very popular tourist destination and often very busy during the summer and fall, especially on the weekends.
 If you are a photographer, we highly recommend arriving very early to avoid the crowds.

 While there, be sure to visit Duggers Creek Falls (in the Linville Falls area) and Linville Caverns as well.